Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Introduction

+In this paper, we propose a novel data-synthesized spatio-temporally convolutional encoder-decoder network (DST-CedNet) method that reformulates the ESI problem as a machine learning problem, where discriminative learning and latent-space representations are integrated in a convolutional encoder-decoder to learn a robust mapping from E/MEG signals to sources.
+Notably, by incorporating the spatio-temporal properties of dynamical brain activities, a data synthesis strategy is devised to generate large-scale training samples for effectively training the CedNet, where no complicated mathematical modeling of prior information is required as in the traditional framework.
+In addition, the structure of the CedNet is tailored to E/MEG signals in that there are dedicated layers performing spatio-temporal filtering of E/MEG signals, ensuring that the spatio-temporal patterns of E/MEG signals are sufficiently leveraged to enhance the performance.

+Compared to SIFNet which focuses on classifying the activation state of each brain region, DST-CedNet is able to not only locate the region of brain activity but also effectively reconstruct their time courses. \textbf{Furthermore, the latent-representation learning task introduced in CedNet renders DST-CedNet robust to the noise in the E/MEG signals.} Experimental results show that the network can recover the spatial extents and the time courses of the sources under even low signal-to-noise settings, outperforming existing ESI algorithms.

 The remainder of the paper is organized as follows.
-The proposed DST-DAE approach is introduced in Section \ref{sec.methodology}.
+The proposed DST-CedNet approach is introduced in Section \ref{sec.methodology}.
 Section \ref{sec.experiments} presents the experimental results on simulated and real datasets.
-Some discussion about the merits and drawbacks of DST-DAE is presented in Section \ref{sec.discussion}.
-Finally, a brief conclusion is given in Section \ref{sec.conclusion}.
+Discussions about the merits and limitations of DST-CedNet are presented in Section \ref{sec.discussion}.
+Finally, conclusions are provided in Section \ref{sec.conclusion}.